Kaptento/proyek-PWL-11TKJ2/README.md

 Entities used in our database are in the posts table.
-Attributes (Columns) of the Posts Entity:
+Attributes (Columns) of the Posts Entity
-.

 1.id
 -Type: Integer
 -Primary Key